SafeSafe-app/gh-spec/.github/SECURITY.md

 ## Reporting a Vulnerability

-Report security vulnerabilities by emailing the lead maintainer at security@safesafe.app.
+Report security vulnerabilities by emailing the lead maintainer at protego.security@mc.gov.pl

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling